 What can I get out of the course?

 ASU’s Fort Massachusetts Field School program is a 6 credit hour course, for either undergraduate or graduate credit in history or anthropology.
 Our program offers a comprehensive, personalized foundation in archaeological techniques, applicable to a broad range of prehistoric and historical archaeology sites.

 For all six credit hours, the student pays just $800.
 All necessary equipment for field work will be provided, but students must provide their own food and camping gear for on-site lodging.

-The course will consist of 3 ten-day sessions with two 4-day breaks in between.
+The course will consist of three 10-day sessions, with two 4-day breaks in between.
+Mark your calendars for:

-There are no prerequisites for this course.
-An introductory course in anthropology, archaeology, and/or survey would benefit the student.
-The director and staff will work with each student according to his or her background.
+Not at all!
+An introductory course in anthropology, archaeology, survey, and/or a familiarity with the American west would be helpful, but the director and staff will work with each student according to their needs and background.

 How is this course graded?

 A standard A-F grade scale will be used by the director and staff to evaluate students on their ability to master practical and technological excavation skills, and their ability to articulate their appropriate use.
 Graduate students will be evaluated 90% on the same standards as undergraduate students, and 10% on an additional required paper due August 31, 2016.
 More detailed grading information will be provided upon arrival at the field school site.
 For further information, please email firstname.lastname@example.org or email@example.com with questions.